guildai/guildai/guild/tests/guildfiles.md

     >>> gf = guildfile.from_dir(sample("projects/package"))

-The sample doesn't contain any models:
+The sample contains one model:

     >>> gf.models
-    {}
+    {'model-1': <guild.guildfile.ModelDef 'model-1'>}

 It does contain a package: